-Granodiorite underlie most of the Ashlu 1-5 Claims.
+Granodiorite underlie most of the Pykett Creek Claims.
 Several narrow northwesterly trending belts of Gambier Group metavolcanics occur through the area.
 The Gambier Group rocks are mainly fine grained dark green altered andesite-basalt.
-The George vein, near Pokosha Creek is located on Ashlu 1 & 2 Claims, Figure 6, in pocket.
+Another mineralized quartz vein is the George vein, near Pokosha Creek.
 Mazacek (1988) describes the George vein as follows:

-"It consists of a quartz vein, which is almost 10 meters wide (330%)60 S) and contains some spectacular aggregates of sulfide minerals.
+"It consists of a quartz vein, which is almost 10 meters wide (330[•]/60 S) and contains some spectacular aggregates of sulfide minerals.
 The quartz vein is situated at the contact of dacite and granodiorite.
 A 10 meter long old tunnel shows a good cross section of the George vein.
 In 1978, P. Sevensma, a geological consultant for Ashlu Mines took a "representative" 50 foot chip sample from the surface over the vein and dacite reported a value of 0.5 oz/ton Au.
 The showing was subsequentially drilled by P. Sevensma in 1979 but the values were low."